-Malcolm van Delst is a poet, novelist and web designer/developer who is passionate about writing, acting and filmmaking.
-She began her novel Do the Wrong Thing four years ago during Nanowrimo, and it is now being launched.
-Her stories and poems have been published at various zines including Tenement; she has appeared in Fringe plays; and, she had the 12th most viewed video at CBC’s now defunct site, Zed.
-Malcolm runs the Vancouver Writers Group where she chairs a weekly reading, writing and podcasting night.
-She co-hosts the Guildford Library’s Writers Circle.
-She has an English Literature degree from McMaster University, and diplomas in computer graphics, multimedia, and integrated media from various institutions including Emily Carr Institute where she later taught.
+Malcolm van Delst is a poet, novelist and web developer who is passionate about writing, acting and filmmaking.
+She began her novel Do the Wrong Thing in 2014 during Nanowrimo, and it was launched in 2018.
+Malcolm’s stories and poems have been published by various zines including Tenement, she has appeared in Fringe plays, and, she had the 12th most viewed video at CBC’s now defunct site, Zed.
+She founded and runs the Vancouver Writers Group and chairs the Surrey Library’s Guildford Writers Circle.
+She has an English Literature degree from McMaster University and diplomas in computer graphics, multimedia, and integrated media from various institutions including Emily Carr Institute where she later taught.
 Her favorite writers are Doris Lessing, Karl Ove Knausgaard and Sherman Alexie.
-For the next couple of years, Malcolm intends to increase her publishing pace, write more, read at more events, work on her idea of a one-woman play, and, begin a second novel that will ‘experiment more with form’.
 Malcolm wrote her first story at eight- and it was about a rabbit meeting a butterfly.

-At the September 28 gathering of Surrey Muse, Malcolm will be the Featured Author.
-More about the event is here: september-28-2018-gathering-of-surrey-muse
+At the January 25 gathering of Surrey Muse, Malcolm will be the Featured Author.
+More about the event is here: january-25-2019

 Surrey Muse gatherings take place